Generate sound effects using text prompts

 To trim a generated sound effects clip, drag the trim handles at either end inward to shorten it.
 After trimming, move the clip along the timeline to reposition it as needed.

 To add another sound effect to the same audio track, move the playhead to the desired position and reprompt to generate a sound effect.
-To layer multiple sounds, create an additional audio track by selecting Add Audio Track, then use the Prompt bar to generate a new one.
+To layer multiple sounds, create an additional audio track by selecting Add Audio Track, then use the prompt bar to generate a new one.

 Above the timeline where the audio is listed, the Add Audio Track option is highlighted.
 It also has a tooltip that mentions that you can add upto 5 audio tracks to the timeline.